Grilled New York Steak with Blue Cheese-Tarragon Butter

 - ¼ teaspoon black pepper, coarse ground

-1Cream butter in small bowl using a fork or electric mixer.
+1Cream butter in a small bowl using a fork or electric mixer.

-2Gradually blend in other ingredients.
-Butter mixture can be used while still soft; or it can be rolled into a cylinder in parchment paper or plastic wrap and refrigerated or frozen, then sliced into teaspoon-sized rounds.
+2Gradually blend in the other ingredients.
+Butter mixture can be used while still soft, or it can be rolled into a cylinder in parchment paper or plastic wrap and refrigerated or frozen, then sliced into teaspoon-sized rounds.

-4Season steaks with salt and pepper and place on pre-heated grill.
-Cook until desired doneness.
+4Season steaks with salt and pepper and grill or pan fry.
+Cook until the desired doneness.
 Place 1 Tablespoon on each steak and serve.

 !Blanch garlic by placing unpeeled garlic in boiling water for 5 minutes then peel.
 It gives the garlic a milder, smoother flavor when incorporated into your compound butter.
 Learn how to make compound butter.